A Framework and Benchmark for Deep Batch Active Learning for Regression: Related Work

-In terms of benchmarks of BM(D)AL for regression, \cite{tsymbalov_dropout-based_2018} use seven large tabular data sets, some of which we have included in our benchmark, cf.\ \Cref{sec:appendix:data_sets}. \cite{pinsler_bayesian_2019} use only one large tabular regression data set. \cite{ash_gone_2021} use a small tabular regression data set and three image regression data sets, two of which are converted classification data sets. \cite{wu_pool-based_2018} only benchmarks on small tabular data sets. \cite{zaverkin_exploration_2021} work with atomistic data sets, which require specialized NN architectures and longer training times, and are therefore less well-suited for a large-scale benchmark.
+In terms of benchmark data sets for BM(D)AL for regression, \cite{tsymbalov_dropout-based_2018} use seven large tabular data sets, some of which we have included in our benchmark, cf.\ \Cref{sec:appendix:data_sets}. \cite{pinsler_bayesian_2019} use only one large tabular regression data set. \cite{ash_gone_2021} use a small tabular regression data set and three image regression data sets, two of which are converted classification data sets. \cite{wu_pool-based_2018} benchmarks exclusively on small tabular data sets. \cite{zaverkin_exploration_2021} work with atomistic data sets, which require specialized NN architectures and longer training times, and are therefore less well-suited for a large-scale benchmark. \cite{ranganathan_deep_2020} use CNNs on five image regression data sets.
 Recently, a benchmark for BMDAL for drug discovery has been proposed, which uses four counterfactual regression data sets \citep{mehrjou_genedisco_2021}.
+In this paper, we provide an open-source benchmark on 15 large tabular data sets, which includes more baselines and evaluation criteria than evaluations in previous papers.